DifeiT/Demo_Nonaworks_23_Gingko_Problem_2/README.md

 # Demo_Nonaworks_23_Gingko_Problem_2
-This demo is for the Nonaworks Hackathon - PGHacks 2023
+This demo is for Nonaworks Hackathon 2023 - Team PGHacks